On singular control problems, the time-stretching method, and the weak-M1 topology: The WM1 topology

 \section{The WM1 topology}

 We now set up the WM1 topology on $\calD_{[0,T]}^m$ and state a few results that serve us in the sequel.
 For additional reading about this topology and the other Skorokhod topologies, the reader is referred to \cite{Whitt2002}.
 Please note that Whitt also sets up the strong M1 topology, which we ignore in this manuscript.
 The reason is that our framework involves multidimensional processes for which the strong-M1 topology is not useful and in the one-dimensional case the weak- and strong-M1 topologies coincide.
+In this regard, see Footnote 3.